lee-borlace/modern-page-google-analytics/README.md

     3. Upload the app package *modern-page-ga.sppkg* to app catalog (you can find it in sharepoint/solution folder)
     4. Install the app "GA for Modern Sites" on sites to take effect on
     5. `gulp serve --nobrowser` - this is needed to make sure the SPFX JS for the app can be found!
 Later - will explore hosting on CDN so this is not necessary
+    6. Now start hitting pages to capture GA data!
+Couple of points :
+        1. At time of writing this only takes effect on modern pages, Site Contents, and modern list view pages.
+        2. It may take a few hours for data to become visible on your GA account.
+Going to "REAL-TIME" can be a good place to see data as it comes through.
+You can tell if your page is hitting GA by opening it it Chrome with the dev toolbar open, going to the Network tab and filtering by "google".
+If things are working, you'll see 2 requests once the page is loaded - one to "analytics.js", and one to "collect".